Hanafie Tokyo

-Abd Hanafie Tokyo bin Abd Hasim (born 25 March 1999) is a Malaysian professional footballer who plays as a defender for Malaysia Super League club Immigration.
+Abd Hanafie Tokyo bin Abd Hasim (born 25 March 1999) is a Malaysian professional footballer who plays as a defender.

 Career

 Hanafie made his debut for Sabah on 28 July 2021 in a Malaysia Super League match against Pahang.
 He also part of Malaysia U-23 team at the 2022 AFF U-23 Championship but he did not play in any of the matches.

 In 2025, Hanafie signed to Super League promoted club, Immigration.